Refinancing8 min readUpdated

 Refinance if valuation is flat?

-Tight LVR can change feasibility — broker routing and pacing matter before multiple valuation spend.
+Tight can change feasibility — broker routing and pacing matter before multiple valuation spend.

 Rates fell — why did my variable rise?